What is shadow work and why is it useful?

 Carl Jung describes the shadow as our repressed and hidden parts that are guilt ridden and believe themselves to be inferior.

-What is the point of exploring our shadow?
-After all, what good is focusing on negativity?
+So what's the point of exploring our shadow and focusing on negativity?

-In short, our shadow side keeps us trapped.
+In short, our shadow side keeps us trapped or looping.
 Its the side of ourselves that we often judge in others and don’t have full awareness of in ourselves.
 By meeting our shadow, we can work to integrate its impact in our lives, and allow it to guide us toward our higher good.
 Some examples of shadow are:

 The person who gives and gives, never taking time for themselves, and resenting those who are not giving as much.

-Judgement, lack of empowerment, dominance, impatience, martyrdom, the insatiable need to be liked, the insatiable need to complain, over indulgence, and inability to say no.
+Judgement, lack of empowerment, dominance, impatience, martyrdom, the insatiable need to be liked, the insatiable need to complain, over indulgence, constant judging, and and inability to say no.

 Shadow sides are not something we eliminate during the process of shadow work.
 It's something we become aware of, and slowly start to integrate.
 Accepting our shadow takes away its power to run the show from a place of fear.
 Integrating it allows us to monitor our energy and ensure we have capacity to share our gifts.
 Any time we’re hiding aspects of ourselves there’s a lot of energy going into the hiding (often lower vibrational energy), even if we’re not aware we’re hiding anything.